dillonledford/Countdown-Widget/README.md

 ---

-<b>`I wanted a way to track how long I had left on game events as a simple countdown widget on my desktop.`</b>
+<b>`I wanted a way to track how long I had left on game events with a simple countdown widget on my desktop.`</b>